Lung Transplant

 Factors that May Affect Your Eligibility for a Lung Transplant

-While a lung transplant can be a life-saving procedure for patients with severe lung disease, not all patients are candidates for surgery.
+While a lung transplant can be a life-saving procedure for patients with severe lung disease, not all patients will be eligible to become candidates for transplant surgery.

 Factors that may affect your eligibility for receiving a lung transplant include: